Geographic Info Techn (GIT) (GIT)

 On-the-job learning through occupational or professional work with an approved firm or agency.
 Open to geography majors only.
 No more than 4 hours of internship credit is allowed.

-GIT 542 Remote Sensing II 4 cr
+GIT 542 Remote Sensing 4 cr

 GIT 560 Intro to GIT 4 cr